pardhavkrishna21/LINKEDLIST/README.md

 # second :
 merge two sorted lists into one sorted list
 # third:
-make the middle node into the head node of the linked list.
+find out the middle node of the linked list